reynolds-adam/reynolds-adam.github.io/_pages/hometest.md

 excerpt:
   Welcome to my website.
 Check out some of the things I’ve been working on recently, and feel free to contact me if you have any questions.<br>

-intro:
-  - excerpt: '“If you just use the scientific method as a way to approach data-intensive projects, I think you’re more apt to be successful with your outcome.” *-* *Bob Hayes*'
 ---

 <div class="feature__wrapper">